 Enter the Bistro through the old stone walls and corridors of the Inn, or from the welcoming beer garden or verandah.
 The wall hangings and display cabinets hold memorabilia of the early days of the inn.

-Cook your own steaks on the barbecue, or select from the a la carte menu.
 Children’s meals are also available for the Under 15’s.
 There are a number of rooms in which to enjoy your meal, or sit outside in the beer garden in the sun, or on the verandah.